nordic-institute/X-Road/doc/kubernetes_security_guide.md

 kubectl -n sidecar-psp-restrictive create sa sidecar-eks-user
 ```

-Then youwe should proceed to create a Pod Security Policy with the recommended flags.
+Then we should proceed to create a Pod Security Policy with the recommended flags.
 At the same time, it's also important to make sure you authorize users and service accounts to use the Pod Security Policy.
 We can do that by creating a Role/ClusterRole that allows a user, in this case named sidecar-eks-user, to use the policy, in this case named eks.restrictive, and a RoleBinding/ClusterRoleBinding to bind to the role in the namespace, in this case named sidecar-psp-restrictive.

-Here's an example of the Pod Security Policy Role and RoleBinding configuration in yaml file named sidecar-restrictive-psp.yaml:
+Below is an example of the Pod Security Policy Role and RoleBinding configuration in yaml file named sidecar-restrictive-psp.yaml:

 ``` yaml
 apiVersion: policy/v1beta1